 Of course, you’re hesitant to put your beautiful crystal stemware and vases through the dishwasher, but handwashing never seems to get them as sparkly as you would like.
 Denture tablets are the secret!
 Fill a basin or other vessel with hot water and a denture tablet or two.
 Carefully set those crystal items in the basin and allow them to soak for a while.
 Rinse and allow to air dry, or use a clean microfiber cloth.
 Wow!

 Tomato-based foods can do a number on plastic storage containers like Tupperware leaving what seems to be permanent stains.
 Remove these stains with—you guessed it—denture tablets.
-Fill the container with warm water and let a denture tablet sit in it overnight before you rinse it clean.
+Fill the container with warm water and let a denture tablet sit in it overnight before you rinse it clean in the morning.

 Surprised?
 So was I, when I first discovered this great hack.
 Fill the sink with super hot water and a denture tablet.
 Pull the hair out of your brushes then toss them in and let them sit for at least 20 minutes.
 Swish them around a bit to make sure they come clean.
 Who knew hairbrushes could get so gnarly—and also come so clean!